jjsnc/jjsnc.github.io/projects/pfSense/setup.md

 ![configuring pfSense](/images/Proj%3A%20pfSense/static.png)

+*Set the static IP address, and decide on the subnet mask*

 ![configuring pfSense](/images/Proj%3A%20pfSense/static2.png)

+*Select Yes to start a DHCP Server within the LAN*

 ![configuring pfSense](/images/Proj%3A%20pfSense/static3.png)

+*Provide a range for IP addresses for DHCP to assign new hosts*

 ![configuring pfSense](/images/Proj%3A%20pfSense/static4.png)

+*Web configurator can be accessed through the static IP address we have just set*

 ![configuring pfSense](/images/Proj%3A%20pfSense/static5.png)

+*Finished Setup*

 `Summary of Pictures`:
 1. Say `No to DHCP` - since we want a static IP Address for our LAN